omkarmoghe/Pandemic-Brewing/README.md

 I highly recommend you get started with Docker; it's how I'm deploying this code.
 And chances are I may never update the instructions in the [manual build](#Manual-Build) section 😅.

+First, make sure an empty directory called `data` exists under `pandemic-db`.
+If not, make one with `mkdir pandemic-db/data`.
+This will be mounted as a volume to the Postgres container so that data is persisted on your host machine.

 Install Docker desktop for your OS, then run `docker-compose build` to build the server images.
 Run `docker-compose up` to start the Pandemic server, db, and MQTT Broker.

 The `pandemic-mqtt` and `pandemic-db` are build directly from published images and just contain configuration files.
 You can manually run `docker build` and `docker run` in the `pandemic-server` Node.js project.